albusaidii/database/README.md

-📂     Flat File vs Relational Databases
+📂     Flat File vs Relational Databases <br> <br>

 Flat file databases store data in a single table or plain text file with no structured relationships, leading to redundancy and limited scalability.
 In contrast, relational databases organize data into multiple related tables using keys, allowing for efficient data retrieval, reduced redundancy, and better integrity.
-While flat files are simple and easy to use for small datasets, relational databases are more powerful and suited for complex, structured data management.
+While flat files are simple and easy to use for small datasets, relational databases are more powerful and suited for complex, structured data management. <br> <br> <br>

-Comparison Between Flat File and Databases:
+Comparison Between Flat File and Databases: <br>

 Feature
 Flat File System
 Relational Database
 Structure